Is the existence of a $J/\psi J/\psi$ bound state plausible?: Introduction

 Meanwhile, one should keep in mind that the line shape of a resonance may deviate from the Breit-Wigner parametrisation significantly if it is located near the threshold of another channel that it can couple with.
 Several works have investigated the impacts of such threshold effects on the pole location of the $X(6900)$~\cite{Wang:2020wrp,Dong:2020nwy,Cao:2020gul,Liang:2021fzr}.
 Furthermore, the coupled-channel analysis of the LHCb data performed in Ref.~\cite{Dong:2020nwy} has shown that the structures observed in the double-$J/\psi$ system can be understood as being closely linked to non-perturbative scattering of vector charmonia, leading to hints of the existence of a near-threshold state in the $J/\psi J/\psi$ channel, denoted as $X(6200)$.
 This finding was confirmed independently in Ref.~\cite{Liang:2021fzr}.
 Clearly, this observation should be followed by a study on if the existence of a double-$J/\psi$ bound state is consistent with our present understanding of hadron-hadron interactions.
+The interaction of two heavy quarkonia, considered as color dipoles in the nonperturbative quantum chromodynamics (QCD) vacuum, was studied in Ref.~\cite{Fujii:1999xn} with the help of the low-energy QCD theorems while the modification of the spectrum of such quarkonia due to nonperturbative gluons was addressed in Ref.~\cite{Leutwyler:1980tn}.
 In Ref.~\cite{Brambilla:2015rqa}, the interaction between a pair of bottomonia was studied, which at the hadronic level occurs through the exchange of two pions.
 The same interaction is expected to be operative in the charm sector, too.
-Indeed, the interactions between a pair of charmonia should be of the same order as of bottomonia, given that they are provided by the exchange of soft gluons, which hadronise into exchanges of pions and heavier hadrons at large distances.
-It is, therefore, important and timely to investigate such an interaction between a pair of charmonia to see if its strength is of the right order of magnitude to generate a near-threshold pole in the double-$J/\psi$ system, which could be interpreted as a molecular $X(6200)$ state.
+Indeed, the interactions between a pair of charmonia should be of the same order as of bottomonia, given that they are provided by the exchange of soft gluons, which hadronise into exchanges of pions and heavier hadrons at large distances. {More generally, the interactions between different pairs of fully-heavy hadrons should be similar, at least qualitatively.
+In this context it is important to notice that a recent lattice study showed that the strong interaction between a pair of $\Omega_{ccc}$ baryons is strong enough to produce a near-threshold bound state~\cite{Lyu:2021qsh}.} It is, therefore, important and timely to investigate such an interaction between a pair of charmonia to see if its strength is of the right order of magnitude to generate a near-threshold pole in the double-$J/\psi$ system, which could be interpreted as a molecular $X(6200)$ state.